jcheng5/rasterfaster/README.md

 ## Features

 1. Resampling (nearest neighbor and bilinear)
-2. WGS84 to Web Mercator projection, and map tile extraction
+2. WGS84 to Web Mercator or Mollweide projection, and map tile extraction

 Currently only `.grd` files (as created by `raster::writeRaster`) with `numeric` data are supported.